shivansh1994/BtLowEnergy/README.md

-# BtLowEnergy
+# BtLowEnergy ANDROID APP
-Detecting BtLowEnergy Devices and connecting to it using Android Devices(any version)
+Detecting BtLowEnergy Devices and connecting to it using Android Devices(any version) through an Android App

 OBJECTIVE:
-This will scan the list of available bluetooth low energy devices.
+This ANDROID APPLICATION will scan the list of available bluetooth low energy devices.